Published on Tampa Bay Times:

 “What is your name?”

 Suddenly, every single reporter stood still, but I turned around.
 I knew she was talking to me out of all those hundreds and hundreds of reporters.
-I shouted my name, and said I said: “What is your name?”
+I shouted my name, and then asked her: “What is your name?”

 “Lilian.”